maxgerhardt/ac_sc_grinder/README.md

 ## How to flash firmware

+**WARNING!
+You MUST unplug power cord prior to flash firmware.** Turning power off via grinder switch is not enougth.
+If you plug programmator into computer while AC plug in power socket, your USB interface may be damaged!

 1. Install PlatformIO IDE.
 Follow instructions [here](http://docs.platformio.org/en/latest/ide/pioide.html).
    We use PIO for Atom, but PIO for VSCode should be ok too.
    - Make sure you've [installed](http://docs.platformio.org/en/latest/installation.html#troubleshooting)